State Pathologist's Office

-The State Pathologist's Office (Oifig an Phaiteolaí Stáit) is a branch of the Department of Justice in the Republic of Ireland.
+The State Pathologist's Office (Oifig an Phaiteolaí Stáit) is a branch of the Department of Justice, Home Affairs and Migration in the Republic of Ireland.
 Its function is to provide independent expert advice on matters relating to forensic pathology and to perform post-mortem examinations in those cases where foul play is suspected (so-called 'state cases').
 This function includes providing post-mortem reports to the relevant coroner in appropriate instances, as well as attendance at coroners' inquests and at any court proceedings arising out of the Garda investigation into a death.
 The office also provides advice to coroners on cases which are not the subject of a criminal investigation, but which nevertheless give rise to complex questions of forensic pathology.